OptiMUS-0.3: Using Large Language Models to Model and Solve Optimization Problems at Scale: Introduction

-Our contributions in this paper are as follows: \begin{itemize}[leftmargin=15pt] \item We curate a new dataset, NLP4LP, a comprehensive open-source dataset of 355 optimization problems that ensures adequate coverage of a wide variety of problem types, by combining problems from existing datasets with new problems.
-Our dataset includes problems that range in difficulty and description length, including real-world problems that are an order of magnitude longer than the problem instances in other MILP modeling datasets. \cref{table:datasets} compares NLP4LP to existing datasets and \cref{sec:dataset} describes NLP4LP.
-Our dataset also includes many problems that are less likely to have been used to train existing LLMs, reducing the risk of data leakage compared to previous optimization modeling datasets.
+Our contributions in this paper are as follows: \begin{itemize}[leftmargin=15pt] \item We curate NLP4LP, a comprehensive open-source dataset of 361 optimization problems organized into three subsets: an \emph{easy} subset of 289 LP problems with short descriptions and scalar parameters; a \emph{hard} subset of 65 LP/MILP problems with longer descriptions and multi-dimensional parameters; and a \emph{case study} subset of 7 real-world MILP problems drawn from the INFORMS Journal on Applied Analytics, featuring complex combinatorial structure and large-scale input data. \cref{table:datasets} compares NLP4LP to existing datasets and \cref{sec:dataset} describes NLP4LP in detail.
+Our dataset also includes problems that are less likely to have been used to train existing LLMs, reducing the risk of data leakage compared to previous optimization modeling datasets.

 \item We develop a modular, LLM-based agent to model and solve optimization problems, which we call OptiMUS (or, occasionally, OptiMUS-0.3 to distinguish it from prior versions).
-OptiMUS-0.3 employs a connection graph that allows it to process each constraint and objective independently, which allows the system to solve problems with long descriptions and large data files without excessively long prompts.
+OptiMUS-0.3 employs a connection graph that allows it to process each constraint and objective independently, which allows it to process problems with long natural-language descriptions and large input datasets without requiring excessively long prompts.

 \item We develop several modules designed to improve the performance of OptiMUS and study their impact, including: \begin{enumerate}[leftmargin=15pt] \item \emph{Self-reflective error correction.} We ask OptiMUS to evaluate and correct its output, and assess its own confidence in its output, allowing it to fall back to a more powerful LLM or to user feedback when OptiMUS is unsure its answer is correct. \item \emph{Advanced optimization modeling techniques.} We teach OptiMUS advanced optimization modeling techniques by prompting it to identify important structures in the problem, including structure of problems and solver features such as special ordered sets, and to use those structures to model and solve the problem more efficiently.